 As with natural resources, biodiversity, public health, and municipal infrastructure, the integrity of our cultural heritage is threatened by climate change.
 Of the various climate change hazards we face, sea level rise (SLR) is one of the most damaging to our tangible cultural heritage.
 As a direct result of the climate change impacts identified by several of the participating local governments and their interest in protecting cultural assets from SLR, we developed Considering Sea Level Rise and Cultural Heritage: A Resource for Municipalities.
 This resource assists municipal planners in better understanding cultural heritage and the various approaches and adaptive actions that can be taken to begin sea level rise management, or continue these efforts.

-Watch our webinar recording to learn about the results from our T4C project.
-It is a great opportunity for climate practitioners to learn directly from other municipalities regarding adaptation planning and different processes and actions that can be taken to achieve effective climate action.
+This webinar provided an opportunity for climate practitioners to learn directly from other municipalities regarding adaptation planning and different processes and actions that can be taken to achieve effective climate action.
 The following guest speakers reflected on their experiences and lessons learned throughout the duration of the project both in terms of challenges and successes.

 - Hana Lapp, Climate Change Programs Manager, ICLEI Canada